mikestefanello/hooks/README.md

 }
 ```

-- Since the `Msg` is provided as a _pointer_, a hook can modify the the data which can be useful to allow for modifications prior to saving a user, for example.
+- If the `Msg` is provided as a _pointer_, a hook can modify the the data which can be useful to allow for modifications prior to saving a user, for example.
 - You do not have to use `init()` to listen to hooks.
 For example, another pattern for this example could be:

 ```go